mcguinlu/thesis/viva-prep/questions.md

         * How to deal with multiple counting?
         * Dedicated risk-of-bias tool.
     1. Inclusion of meta-biases (e.g. missing evidence)
+    1. Design of studies known to be at risk of conflicting bias to the existing literature.

 * **What would be the difficulties?**

-    1. Loss to follow-up cuold be different between randomised groups
+    1. Loss to follow-up could be different between randomised groups
     1. Problems defining a "pure" VaD outcome
     1. ROB-ME is a very new tool, and assessing bias due to missing evidence is also new.
 Problems could arise in terms of adoption.